-The Linux NSS support provides easy creation and saving of the NSS through a new kernel parameter which triggers the saving of a NSS from the kernel being booted.
-This means that building a NSS is as simple as adding a single parameter to the kernel command line and IPLing.
+Linux now has a the ability to define its own NSS mappings, simplifying the creation of a Linux-bootable NSS.
+This support provides is through a new kernel parameter which triggers the saving of a NSS from the kernel being booted.
+Building a NSS is now as simple as adding a parameter to the kernel command line and IPLing.